 In Radical Candor (2017) author Kim Scott teaches techniques and mindsets to develop effective leadership and high-performance cultures.

-To be an effective manager, Radical Candor advises that you must both personally care for your employees, while constantly challenging them to with truthful feedback.
+To be an effective manager, Radical Candor advises that you must both personally care for your employees, while constantly challenging them with truthful feedback.

 About the Author: Kim Scott holds an MBA from Harvard Business School.
 She gained management experience leading the AdSense team at Google, then moved to Apple to develop and teach management seminars, and she is now fully focused on leadership trainings as the founder of Candor, Inc.